jnozzi/cocoadev.com/markdown/ReturnInsteadOfTab.md

 The Tab chain might be set up in IB.
 And I�m trying to handle navigation too when the user exits the textField by hitting Return.
 I added some code in the Action method of the field but I can never make first responder the textField I want�

-So I tried to override - (BOOL)textView:(General/NSTextView *)aTextView doCommandBySelector:(SEL)aSelector.
-I can catch that the event is General/NSTabCharacter for example but then when attempting to do General/aTextView window] selectKeyViewFollowingView:aTextView]; nothing happens�
+So I tried to override - (BOOL)textView:(NSTextView *)aTextView doCommandBySelector:(SEL)aSelector.
+I can catch that the event is NSTabCharacter for example but then when attempting to do aTextView window] selectKeyViewFollowingView:aTextView]; nothing happens�
-Also [[NSLog(@"= General/NSTabCharacter nextKey = %@", [aTextView nextValidKeyView]); returns null even if the responder chain and the initial first responder were set in IB.
+Also [[NSLog(@"= NSTabCharacter nextKey = %@", [aTextView nextValidKeyView]); returns null even if the responder chain and the initial first responder were set in IB.

 So here is my question: Has anyone done this before and is able to submit a How-To??
 What would be the better strategy: the action method or what else?